Italy prosecutors to drop obstruction of justice case for Eni, CEO - sources

 Lawyers for the people under investigation were not immediately available for comment.

+Sources previously told Reuters the shipment of the crude, purportedly from Iraq, had created panic within Eni over fears it could be, at least partially, Iranian.

+Handling Iranian oil would have breached sanctions the United States reimposed or extended after quitting a nuclear deal between Iran and world powers.

-(Reporting by Emilio Parodi, writing by Stephen Jewkes, editing by Maria Pia Quaglia)
+(Reporting by Emilio Parodi, writing by Stephen Jewkes, Editing by Louise Heavens)

 ((stephen.jewkes@thomsonreuters.com; +39.0266129695; Reuters Messaging: stephen.jewkes.thomsonreuters.com@reuters.net))